Office of the Registrar

 Students are academically and financially responsible for all their registrations.
 Please refer to the semester calendars for course withdrawal deadlines.

-Courses that do not meet minimum enrollment standards as of the end of the last day of registration before the semester begins (August 19, 2013 for Fall 2013;January 8, 2014 for Winter 2014) will be canceled.
+Courses that do not meet minimum enrollment standards as of the end of the last day of registration before the semester begins (January 8, 2014 for Winter 2014) will be canceled.
 An SVSU representative will attempt to contact students who have enrolled in canceled courses.

 Admission to SVSU is necessary before a student may register.